Weyl Metal Phase in Delafossite Oxide PtNiO$_2$: Results and discussion

 In order to examine the stability of PtNiO$_2$, the formation energy was calculated using given equation:

-where $E_{PtNiO_2}^{Tot}$ indicates the total energy of the crystal. $ E_{Ni}^{bulk}$, $E_{Pt}^{bulk}$, and $E_O^{bulk}$ are the total energies of nickel, platinum and oxygen respectively obtained from the bulk energy calculations.
+where $E_{PtNiO_2}^{Tot}$ indicates the total energy of the crystal. $ E_{Ni}^{bulk}$, $E_{Pt}^{bulk}$, and $E_O^{bulk}$ are the total energies of nickel, platinum and oxygen atoms respectively obtained from the bulk energy calculations.
 The formation energy per atom is -0.58 eV.
-The negative value of formation energy shows the thermodynamical stability of the PtNiO$_2$.\\ The calculated phonon dispersion curve is shown in Fig. \ref{1}.
-There are 12 atoms in the unit cell and thus have 36 phonon dispersion modes with three acoustic and remaining optical branches.
+The negative value of formation energy shows the thermodynamical stability of PtNiO$_2$.\\ The calculated phonon dispersion curve is shown in Fig. \ref{1}.
+The unit cell contains 12 atoms, resulting in 36 phonon dispersion modes with three acoustic and remaining optical branches.

 The partial phonon density of states are presented in Fig. \ref{1} which depicts the major contribution of O and minor contribution of Ni in higher optical modes whereas the middle optical modes are mainly due to O. The frequencies of the acoustic phonon branches are in an interval of 0 up to 110 cm$^{-1}$, with an overlap with optical phonon modes of low frequencies.
 The higher optical modes are less dispersive than optical modes at lower and middle regions which represents strong intra-molecular interactions.
-At M, O atom vibrate with frequency 581 cm$^{-1}$, which is maximum frequency of vibration.
+At high symmetry point M, O atom vibrate with frequency 581 cm$^{-1}$, which is maximum frequency of vibration.
 The real phonon spectrum shown Fig. \ref{1} ensures the dynamical stability of the system and provides an insight for experimental realization.